A financial modeling bootcamp

 • Use milestones as the framework that tells you what belongs in the model

-• Convert milestones into a clear, buildable path for populating the spreadsheet
+• Convert milestones into a clear path for building the spreadsheet

-• Break the spreadsheet into distinct parts so it stays readable and controllable
+• Break the model into distinct sections so it stays readable and controllable

-• Use color coding as a system to keep inputs, logic, and outputs clearly separated
+• Use color coding to separate inputs, logic, and outputs

 • Build the sheet so you can update it fast without breaking it

-• Identify the most dangerous modeling mistakes founders make early
+• Identify the most dangerous early-stage modeling mistakes

 • Learn the failure patterns that create false confidence and bad decisions

-• Build the habit of catching these issues before they compound inside the model
+• Build the habit of catching issues before they compound inside the model

 Lesson 2: Populate the Model

-This is the lesson where your model becomes real.
-You move from structure to execution, deciding how long your cash lasts, what you can afford to build, and whether your plan actually gets you to the next milestone without killing the company.
+This is where the model becomes real.
+You move from structure into execution, and start answering the questions that matter most: how long your cash lasts, what you can afford to build, and whether your plan actually gets you to the next milestone.

 Curriculum:

-• Use milestones and runway as the starting point for every budgeting decision
+• Use milestones and runway as the starting point for budgeting decisions

-• Build the model in the correct order so cash, timing, and priorities are always visible
+• Build the model in the correct order so cash, timing, and priorities stay visible

 • Understand why team costs are the single biggest driver of burn